Sitecore-Hackathon/2023-Code-Crushers/README.md

 ## Installation instructions

-⟹ Write a short clear step-wise instruction on how to install your module.

-> _A simple well-described installation process is required to win the Hackathon._
-> Feel free to use any of the following tools/formats as part of the installation:
->
-> -   Sitecore Package files
-> -   Docker image builds
-> -   Sitecore CLI
-> -   msbuild
-> -   npm / yarn
->
-> _Do not use_
->
-> -   TDS
-> -   Unicorn

-for example:

 #### Sitecore Setup

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
+1. Install Sitecore 10.3 XM with SXA using SIA
-2. ...
+2. Install Sitecore CLI
-3. profit
+3. Login to Sitecore CLI
+4. Run `dotnet sitecore ser push`
+5. Publish site

 #### Rendering Host Setup

+1. Go to `src/Hackathon2023`
+2. Install JSS CLI - `npm install -g @sitecore-jss/sitecore-jss-cli`
+3. Run `Set ExecutionPolicy Unrestricted`
+4. Run `npm i`
+5. Run `$env:NODE_TLS_REJECT_UNAUTHORIZED=0` - This is needed if Sitecore instance is running over http and Nextjs is running over http
+6. Run `jss setup`
+    - Note: Api Key is serialized in the project, make sure you use `{5CE2A14E-6F26-4ED2-BC8B-D49A81360720}`
+7. Run `jss deploy config`
+8. Run `jss start:connected`

 ### Configuration

-⟹ If there are any custom configuration that has to be set manually then remember to add all details here.

-_Remove this subsection if your entry does not require any configuration that is not fully covered in the installation instructions already_
+Make sure that .env is setup accordingly to your Sitecore Instance.

 ## Usage instructions

 ### Static Rendering Binding

-Usually, as developer you might need to add a component directly in the layout `@Html.Sitecore.Rendering('')`.
+Usually, as a Sitecore developer you might want to add a component directly in the layout as we were used in a regular MVC Project as follows `@Html.Sitecore.Rendering('')`.
+We noticed that this approach was not possible with existing JSS tools that come OOTB.
+Our new Rendering component can be used like this.

 ```tsx
 import Rendering from "components/sxa-extensions/Rendering";